Lady of Balamand High School

 Ms. Khoury is the Public Relations Manager in BIKAFFE.
 She makes sure to convey the right message and spread the true image of the NGO, all while bringing awareness to BIKAFFE’s great cause.

-Ms. Merchak is not only Co-founder, but also the Interpreter and Media Representative of BIKAFFE.
+Ms. Merchak is not only Co-founder, but also the Treasurer and Media Representative of BIKAFFE.
 Being a mom makes this cause very dear to her heart.

 AWARENESS CAMPAIGNS HELD

 Direct contacts to raise awareness